hashicorp/nomad/website/source/api/json-jobs.html.md

     }
     ```

+- `KillSignal` - Specifies a configurable kill signal for a task, where the
+  default is SIGINT.
+Note that this is only supported for drivers which accept
+  sending signals (currently `docker`, `exec`, `raw_exec`, and `java` drivers).

 - `KillTimeout` - `KillTimeout` is a time duration in nanoseconds.
 It can be
   used to configure the time between signaling a task it will be killed and
   actually killing it.
 Drivers first sends a task the `SIGINT` signal and then
   sends `SIGTERM` if the task doesn't die after the `KillTimeout` duration has
   elapsed.
 The default `KillTimeout` is 5 seconds.

-- `leader` - Specifies whether the task is the leader task of the task group.
+- `Leader` - Specifies whether the task is the leader task of the task group.
 If
   set to true, when the leader task completes, all other tasks within the task
   group will be gracefully shutdown.